0x140/powerfulcss/README.md

-# A css3 styled site
+# A css3-styled animated site
-## Made with only html and css
+A website Made with only html and css.